 - R1 Safety and Operating Guide (titled “READ BEFORE FLIGHT”).

 - Two data cables (USB-A to C and USB-C to C) for downloading video from R1 to your computer.

 - A microfiber camera lens cleaning cloth.

-The first step before flying is to fully charge your batteries, which will take about an hour.
-Just plug the included power adapter into the wall and attach the battery charger, then place each battery in.
-Note that the batteries are held in place magnetically (both to the back of R1 and the battery charger), so just pull to remove.
+The first step before flying is to fully charge your battery, which will take about an hour.
+Just plug the included power adapter into the wall and attach the battery charger, then place the battery in.
+Note that R1 batteries are held in place magnetically (both to the back of R1 and the battery charger), so just pull to remove.

 The LED ring on the back of the battery is a button indicating the current state of charge.
 You can press it once quickly and release to see the battery charge level.
 The LED ring will pulse while on the battery charger to indicate that the battery is still charging.

 Note: Until you begin charging, the battery LEDs may display a single yellow segment when you first remove them from the box.
 The single yellow LED indicates that the batteries are in their factory state.